-I was able to chat with Michael and Zach before their arrival to Minneapolis to learn how they came out to each other.
+I chatted with Michael and Zach before their arrival to Minneapolis to learn how they came out to each other.
 Plus, I found out one of them has a crush on a television anchor.

-Mike Marcotte: You didn’t know your brother was gay until a mix-up happened.
+Mike Marcotte (MM): You didn’t know your brother was gay until a mix-up happened.
 From the story you tell on YouTube, I hear it involves a high school bathroom stall…

-Zakar Twins: Yes, it was like a promiscuous episode of Sister, Sister.
+Zakar Twins (ZT): Yes, it was like a promiscuous episode of Sister, Sister.
 In our senior year, Zach was a rugby jock and Michael was an art nerd.
 Zach had a little fun in a bathroom stall with another student, “Shane.”

 The next day, Zach was sick and Shane invited Michael to the same bathroom stall for some fun.
 Two rugby jocks caught Michael in the bathroom and confused him for Zach.
 The rumors spread like wild flowers.
 ‘Which twin was really in the stall?’
 We HAD to come out to each other.

 MM: So you two came out to your mom at the same time and she tossed holy water on you when she heard the news.
 I assume she didn’t take it well.